Ettore Galasso Scale Models

 Welcome to the Scale Model section of my website.

 Here you can see my most recent production, the one that belongs to what I call the “modern military wehicles” period.

 I’m a scale modeler since I was twelve years old.
 I started assembling racing motorcycles in 1/12 scale; then I shifted to Formula One cars and, after a few years of pause, I began the “modern military aircrafts and helicopters” period that lasted for several years.
 After aircrafts I had a quick flirt with rally cars and then with Moto GP motorcycles; finally I entered into the current “modern military vehicles” period.

-I recently approached 3D design and printing to make parts or add-ons for my models that I couldn’t find in the market.
+In 2016 I approached 3D design and printing to make parts or add-ons for my models that I couldn’t find in the market.
 I then decided to make my products available to the scale modellers community through my shop Priamide Models on shapeways.com.

 If you are you looking for that part that will complete your model and make it outstanding you should have a look at my parts and, in case you don’t find what you are looking for, ask me; maybe it’s already in my pipeline or I could make it for you.